Tikhon-ql/something/README.md

-# Something with typescript, webpack and docker
+# Something with TS and React
+# Using docker, MobX, webpack, SCSS, RestAPI

 ## How to run this?